gladysndich/examplerepo/README.md

 # examplerepo
-Added some new lines to README
+Added some new lines in the README
+Added another line